stormasm/top-repos/README.md

-These are go packages on github that I am familiar with or are important to learn about soon.
+These are go packages on github that I use, am familiar with, or are important to learn about soon.